Lietuvių

 Eglė Rakauskaitė, the Daughter of Romualdas

-16 October, 2024, Agnė Sadauskaitė / Kaunas Full of Culture | News
+16 October, 2024, Agnė Sadauskaitė / Kaunas Full of Culture | Interviews, News, Topic of the month

 I spoke with Eglė Rakauskaitė over the phone, our voices suspended in the waves between Kaunas and Panevėžys.
 In the background of the latter city, the noise of various modes of transportation could occasionally be heard: scooters buzzing, ambulance sirens echoing, and car engines clattering, adding an urban rhythm to our conversation.
 At exactly 6 pm, the church bells rang, and the interlocutor remarked that this must have been a good omen: we were just talking about her determination to open a new photography centre in Svirnai II within three years.